The minimum system requirements for the Screen Recorder are as follows:

 Pause: This button will pause and un-pause your recording.
 You should use this feature sparingly, as too many pauses can be jarring for a viewer to watch.
 However, this button is helpful if you are interrupted during a test by the phone, dog, or loved ones who may not realize you’re otherwise occupied!
 It's helpful to briefly state why you paused when you resume.

-Audio Indicator: The audio indicator will show you whether or not your verbal feedback is being recorded successfully.
-Its good practice to check this throughout your test, just to be sure nothing has gone wrong with your audio.
+Audio Indicator: The flickering audio indicator (microphone icon) will show you whether or not your verbal feedback is being recorded successfully.
+It's good practice to check this throughout your test, just to be sure nothing has gone wrong with your audio.
 If you notice anything wrong with your video, please contact the Support Team.